 Frahm and others were working on farm equipment used to harvest onions and at one point the equipment was turned on and pulled Frahm into the equipment, according to the news release.
 (Source).

-Corn is America's most number one cash crop, worth over $47.38 billion in 2008 alone.
+Corn is America’s number one cash crop, worth over $47.38 billion in 2008 alone.
 California ranks number two for corn production nationwide.
-And it grows and harvests 16% of all sweet corn in the U.S. However, the majority of California's corn is converted to silage, or animal feed, for dairy cows.
-Corn harvesters, like other combines, harvest corn-based upon its unique configuration as a plant.
+And it grows and harvests 16% of all sweet corn in the U.S.

-But often, surplusses are placed in storage silos.
+But often, surpluses are placed in storage silos.
 And these bins are also called bunkers.
-Part of making sillage includes a fermentation process to convert it into livestock feed.
+Making sillage includes a fermentation process to convert it into livestock feed.